brand1n0/Bash-Bunny-File-Stealer/README.md

 # Bash-Bunny-File-Stealer

 Steal files of your choice

+This script is currently set to steal all excel files from the documents folder.

 You can change the folder you want to steal files from and change the file extenttion of the files you want to steal.